profumato4/Briscola/README.md

 With a solid architecture and an intuitive interface, JBriscola aims to become the point of reference for anyone looking for a flawless card gaming experience on the Java platform.
 Whether you are a programming enthusiast eager to explore the potential of Java or simply a gamer looking for a new pastime, JBriscola is here to offer an unforgettable experience.

-# main Features
+# briscola Features
 JBriscola offers a number of unique and interesting features that set it apart from other Java card games.
 Here is a preview of its most significant features:

 - __GUI__: Thanks to the use of the Java Swing framework, JBriscola boasts an intuitive and user-friendly graphical user interface.
 The modern design, provided by the FlatLightLaf look and feel, allows users to navigate smoothly through the game, ensuring a smooth and enjoyable gaming experience.

 - __Animations__: The software is equipped with animations created using the `Timer` object provided by `javax.swing`.
 This object allows us to schedule events that occur at regular intervals, which is essential for creating smooth, controlled animations.
 All animations used in JBriscola are implemented in the `Animation` class as methods.
-You can find the class inside the `main` directory.
+You can find the class inside the `briscola` directory.
 Within the `CPU` and `Giocatore` classes you can find methods for animating structured card throwing in the way.
 The logic behind these animations is quite simple but effective.
 For example, in a card dealing animation, we use the Timer to continuously update the position of the card until it reaches its final destination on the table.
 This is done by checking the x and y coordinates of the chart and gradually updating them until they reach the desired coordinates.
 Once the end point is reached, the Timer is stopped and the animation is completed.

 ```java